photography by Alex Ribowski

 Nava Dance

-Nava Dance classes open with intention- driven movement ritual, breath awareness, and grounding energetic practices that help clear the mind and heart, opening us to receive the deep healing energy of the dance.
-We come together in a sacred community circle to see one another eye to eye, connect heart to heart, and experience a sense of unity.
-Through community we can access deeper layers of healing and physical/mental/emotional well being.
+Nava Dance classes open with intention-driven movement ritual, breath awareness, and grounding energetic practices to clear the mind and heart, to fully receive the healing energy of the dance.
+We gather in sacred circle—meeting eye to eye, connecting heart to heart—to cultivate a sense of unity and belonging.
+Through the power of community, we access deeper layers of healing, as well as greater physical, mental, and emotional well-being.

-Nava is a beautiful example of a word shared by the Farsi, Turkish, Hebrew, and Hindi languages.
+Nava symbolizes our diversity as it is a word shared by the Farsi, Turkish, Hebrew, and Hindi languages.
 In Farsi and Turkish, Nava means "sound" or "tune."
 It is also the name of one of the main Dastgah (musical modes) in the Persian and Turkish classical music traditions—a mode that often stirs the heart and expresses spiritual longing.
 In Hebrew, Nava refers to pleasant, spiritual beauty, and is a common girls’ name.
 In Hindi, Nava refers to something young or new.

 Photo by: Kiran Ambwani Photography shot in a large group dance known as “Attan,” the national folkloric dance of Afghanistan.
 Montreal, Canada.